St. Thomas · USVI · 18.34°N 64.93°W

 3D photogrammetric models of TCRMP sites

-Diver-collected high-resolution imagery is reconstructed into dense 3D models of TCRMP reef sites, then used to track individual coral colonies through time.
-Madchen Gebhard is processing the 2025 annual TCRMP backlog across multiple sites, with AI-assisted annotation tools (TagLab) and 3D visual analytics platforms (VisCore) supporting colony-level identification, size and health change detection, structural complexity metrics, and competitive-interaction analysis across shallow and mesophotic habitats.
+Diver-collected high-resolution imagery is reconstructed into dense 3D models of TCRMP reef sites, providing a structural and biological substrate that can be revisited and re-measured year over year.
+AI-assisted annotation (TagLab) and 3D visual analytics (VisCore) support colony-level identification, size and health change detection, structural complexity metrics, and competitive-interaction analysis across shallow and mesophotic habitats.

 GCBE4 Response · Colony tracking